kaaare/lstodo/README.md

 List `# TODO:` comments from files or directories, optionally with line numbers and file names.

+Basically a specialized `grep` that also works on Windows.

 ### Example
 ```
 br@kyrandia~$ lstodo mojoapp.pl